Your story is our story

 You, of course, are part of our story and we're seeking your help to rediscover significant moments and memorabilia from our past.
-If you have any story or memento from your time at the Allens that you would like to share, please email us at firstname.lastname@example.org.
+If you have any stories or mementos from your time at Allens that you would like to share, please email us at firstname.lastname@example.org.
 We would love to hear from you.
-Stay tuned as we start to relate some of the fabulous finds we have already uncovered.
+Stay tuned as we share some of the fabulous finds we have uncovered.

 How things have changed

 In 1822, when George Allen first opened the doors of his legal practice, his bare office would have been a far cry from the tech-laden buzzing workspaces we have today.
 In the young colony of Sydney, stationery was hard to come by and George was grateful for the limited supplies in his possession.
 In fact, writing implements were so scarce that the mere purchase of six black lead pencils was worthy of a mention in his diary and, when his watch was kindly repaired free of charge, he gifted the repairer one of his pencils to show his gratitude.